sdesalas/vue-client-loader/README.md

 # vue-client-loader.js

-Vue Client Loader is a client-side module loader for the browser.
-You can use it to turn `*.vue` files into HTML components.
+A client-side component loader for the browser.
+You can use it to turn `*.vue` files into HTML components without a build.

 No dependencies or build toolchains required.